open/close all folders

 - Tarzan vs. Mowgli: Boys raised in a jungle.

-- Josie McCoy vs. Alvin Seville: Cartoon singers
+- Josie McCoy vs. Alvin Seville: Cartoon band faces

 - Robert Frost vs. Jack Frost: People named "Frost."

-- American Dragon Jake Long vs. Spyro the Dragon: Dragons
+- American Dragon: Jake Long vs. Spyro the Dragon: Human with dragon powers vs. Dragon

 - Gimli vs. Oghren